 Although a standard paediatric multivitamin supplement 5 ml daily is often recommended, this has not been shown to be necessary unless the child is undernourished.

 Zinc supplements (10 mg elemental zinc as zinc sulphate daily) from six months of age reduces morbidity from diarrhoea.

 Yes.
 It is important to regularly deworm all young children, but especially children with HIV.
-Deworming every six months is recommended for children between the ages of two and five years in communities with poor hygiene and inadequate sanitation (poor toilet facilities).
+Deworming every six months is recommended for children between the ages of one and five years in communities with poor hygiene and inadequate sanitation (poor toilet facilities).
 This should be done even if there is no history of roundworms in the stool.
 Medication is usually given at the local primary-care clinic or in schools.
 Deworming has been found to improve the learning capacity and growth of school children.

 Mebendazole is the drug of choice.
 Albendazole is more expensive.
 Both these drugs are highly effective for roundworms.
 The dose for deworming is:

 Dental care is important as dental caries are very common in children with HIV.
 Bad teeth may also reduce nutrition intake.
 Daily brushing of the teeth and restriction of sweetened food and drinks helps to keep the teeth healthy.
 Most children cannot brush their own teeth adequately until the age of seven years.
 Therefore, the caregiver should do the brushing with a gentle action, using a soft toothbrush.
 If the caregiver cannot afford toothpaste, salt may be used.
 Children with dental caries should be referred to a dentist for treatment.

 Children who fail to thrive despite optimal medical treatment may require additional nutritional support.
 Ideally they should be assessed by a dietician.
 Additional protein and calorie intake should be considered up to 150% of the daily recommended allowance.

 Although rest is important, children also need regular exercise to grow and develop normally.
 Most well HIV children can play sport normally.
 Play is important for all children.